pereirarodrigo/pereirarodrigo/README.md

 * Pandas;
 * SciPy.

-I'm currently focused in the field of Natural Language Processing (NLP), especially in the following subjects: topic modelling, natural language understanding and generation (NLU and NLG) and transformers (GPT-2, GPT-Neo and BERT).
+I'm currently focused on the field of Natural Language Processing (NLP), mainly in the following subjects: topic modelling, natural language understanding and generation (NLU and NLG) and transformers (GPT-2, GPT-Neo and BERT).

 ## Contact information